Renting accommodation rather than buying is a smart move when you first move to Norway. Here's what you need to know.

-A rom i kollektiv is not for you if you are shy, introverted, or are the type of person who draws lines on the milk carton to check noone is borrowing any.
+A rom i kollektiv is not for you if you are shy, introverted, or are the type of person who draws lines on the milk carton to check if anyone is taking any!

-Finally, houses range from rekkehus, a terraced style townhouse that often resembles an apartment, to large multi-room detached houses with gardens.
-The most expensive option and only one to consider if you are committing to Norway long-term with a family.
+Finally, houses range from rekkehus, a terraced style townhouse that often resembles an apartment, to large multi-room detached houses (enebolig) with gardens.
+This is the most expensive option and only one worth considering if you are committing to Norway long-term with a family.

 Where to find rental accommodation